Qarj/Averager/README.md

 Calculates a simple moving average.

-A console app called AveragerDemo included to demo how it works.
+A console app called AveragerDemo is included to demonstrate how it works.